da-silva-gomes/pokedex-challenge-vite/README.md

 # blackshield-code-challenge-vite

-This template should help get you started developing with Vue 3 in Vite.
+Project that uses a template with Vue 3 in Vite.

 ## Recommended IDE Setup